A call for Digital Education

 Good educators are rare.
 In some areas of the world even teachers are almost non extant.

-and tablets.
-That does not yet make these
+does not yet make these

 gadgets into coaches, teachers or professors.
 For that, it takes more.